-City and township WPA projects went into the hopper in fast fashion last week as Saturday night at midnight was the deadline for projects to be at headquarters.
-From all over Northwest Missouri delegations crowded the WPA district offices at St. Joseph.
+City and township Works Progress Administration (WPA) projects went into the hopper in fast fashion at the deadline for projects to be at submitted to WPA headquarters.
+Delegations from all over Northwest Missouri crowded into the WPA district offices at St. Joseph.
 Most anyone you ran into was carrying a blueprint and a bundle of papers.

 At the district office in St. Joseph, under the supervision of A.R.
 Hendricks, those in charge are quite optimistic and hopeful that most of the road projects will be approved.

-The city of Gallatin has submitted three projects.
-One is for the graveling of streets, a second for the extension of water mains and the third, improving athletic field at Dockery Park, together with the building of bleachers.
+The City of Gallatin has submitted three projects.
+One is for the graveling of streets, a second for the extension of water mains and the third, improving the athletic field at Dockery Park including the construction of bleachers.